 Background: Initiated in January 2014, the First Connections program began as a three-year project to address system barriers and reduce disparities in screening young children for Autism Spectrum Disorder and developmental delays.
 Given the success of the program, First Connections was extended through June 2020 with promising practices and strong partnerships that continue to inform other key systems delivering early identification and intervention (EII), including Help Me Grow-Los Angeles (HMG-LA).

-Because one in four children under age 5 is at risk for developmental and behavioral delays, it is not only crucial to have access to appropriate screenings and interventions but to also address any concerns as early as possible.
-Yet, fewer than one in three of California’s children 0-5 receive timely screenings.
+Because one in four children birth to age 5 is at risk for developmental and behavioral delays, it is not only crucial to have access to appropriate screenings and interventions but also to address any concerns as early as possible.
+Yet, fewer than one in three of California’s children under age 5 receive timely screenings.

 Program Success Stories:

 Northeast Valley Health Corporation provides comprehensive primary health care to medically underserved residents of L.A.
-County, particularly in the San Fernando and Santa Clarita Valleys.
-Northeast Valley provides primary and preventive health services to children, including developmental screening and age specific education regarding child development and growth.
+County, particularly in the San Fernando and Santa Clarita valleys.
+Northeast Valley provides primary and preventive health services to children, including developmental screening and age-specific education regarding child development and growth.

 The South Central Los Angeles Family Resource Center supports families of children who are at risk for or have been diagnosed with a developmental disability.
 The family resource center provides a wide range of services including one-to-one peer counseling support for families and caregivers, ongoing outreach and public awareness in the community, parent support groups and a range of other services.

 As the first and largest pediatric hospital in Southern California and a recognized leader in the field of developmental disabilities, Children’s Hospital Los Angeles provides training, education and technical assistance for the above First Connections grantees.